johnnycyberseed/ibm-zk/pages/in-stream.md

 - a special type of [[Data Set]] encoded in [[JCL/DD]] statements
 - a small, embedded read-only data set coded right in the JCL listing.
-	- this allows the program to receive the input in the form of a Data Set -
+	- to provide structured data
+	-